vishawjeetd/Problem-Solving-Case-Study/README.md

  2. How to prepare PSW(Problem Statement Worksheet)?
  3. How to prepare Issue Tree?

-During the end of the session we have receieved the case study to solve.
+While concluding the session we receieved the case study to solve.

 Problem Statement: